In Egypt, host of COP27, a small step toward green energy

 The solar panel farm — Egypt’s flagship project named Benban, after a local village — puts it at the African continent’s forefront when it comes to renewable energy.
 But questions remain over Egypt’s long-term green energy strategy, and whether there are enough incentives for the cash-strapped government to supply 42% of the country’s electricity from renewable resources by 2035, as it has announced.

 Karim el-Gendy, an expert at Chatham House who specializes in urban sustainability and climate policy, says Egypt has failed to meet its goal of having 20% of its electricity sourced from renewables by 2022.
-The current figure is now closer to 10%, according to according to the International Energy Agency.
+The current figure is now closer to 10%, according to the International Energy Agency.

 There’s less demand for solar energy, partly due to the influx of natural gas, thanks to new discoveries located in Egypt’s section of the Mediterranean Sea.